TELOS-syslab/MerlinOSDI26AE/README.md

 This artifact accompanies the OSDI'26 paper, "Merlin: An Efficient Adaptive Cache Eviction Algorithm via Fine-Grained Characterization."

-The artifact contains the Merlin implementation, the modified libCacheSim and CacheLib evaluation harnesses, scripts for reproducing the paper figures, and precomputed result files for the large experiments.
-The full trace-driven evaluation is intentionally optional because it requires very large public trace datasets and substantial compute time.
+The artifact includes the Merlin implementation, the modified libCacheSim and CacheLib evaluation harnesses, the plotting scripts, and precomputed result files for the large experiments.
+The full trace-driven evaluation is optional because it needs large public traces and substantial compute time.

 ## Artifact Claims